paldhous/ucb/2018/dataviz/md/class7.md

 ![](./img/class7_1.jpg)

 The main panel to the left is the R Console.
+It shows the version of R you are running, here `3.5.1`.

 Type valid R code into here, hit `return`, and it will be run.
 See what happens if you run:

 ```R
 print("Hello World!")